ego/awesome-mojo/README.md

 To perform operating system syscalls in MLIR, we need to use a target-specific **backend**.

 But with these `execution backends`, basically, we have access to OS syscalls.
-And we have the whole world of C/LLVM/Python staff under the hood.
+And we have the whole world of C/LLVM/Python stuff under the hood.

 Lets have same quick look on it in practice: